Switching between Numerical Black-box Optimization Algorithms with Warm-starting Policies: Conclusions and Future Work

-Dynamic algorithm selection can be sen as one part of the dynamic algorithm configuration problem, where we include hyperparameters of the algorithms in the design process.
-This inclusion will allow for even further specialization of the individual algorithms, leading to even more potential differences to exploit in the dynamic context.
-However, this comes at a cost of increased computational complexity, since a data-driven approach as used in this work is computationally infeasible as soon as continuous hyperparameters are introduced.
+Switching between different algorithms can be seen as a special case of the dynamic algorithm configuration problem, where in addition to the choice of the algorithm one also includes the hyperparameters of the algorithms in the design process.
+This inclusion allows for further specialization of the individual algorithms, thus leading to even more potential differences to exploit in the dynamic context.
+However, this comes at the cost of increased computational complexity since a purely data-driven approach as used in this work is computationally infeasible as soon as continuous hyperparameters are introduced.
+Different techniques need to be used for this more general case.
+At present, existing works focus mainly on reinforcement learning approaches~\cite{BiedenkappBEHL20}.
+Switching between different algorithms can be seen as a special case of the dynamic algorithm configuration problem, where in addition to the choice of the algorithm one also includes the hyperparameters of the algorithms in the design process.
+This inclusion allows for further specialization of the individual algorithms, thus leading to even more potential differences to exploit in the dynamic context.
+However, this comes at the cost of increased computational complexity since a purely data-driven approach as used in this work is computationally infeasible as soon as continuous hyperparameters are introduced.
+Different techniques need to be used for this more general case.
+At present, existing works focus mainly on reinforcement learning approaches~\cite{SharmaKLK19, BiedenkappBEHL20, Biedenkapp0KHD22}.